 Bouncers, walkers, playtime mats, toys; what is good for baby?
 The answer is all of it and none of it. lol…. really!
 Generations did without these gadgets with no harm.
 Bouncers’ entertain baby but don’t let baby develop his neck muscles for movement.
 Are walker’s better for baby than encouraging him to crawl and cruise the furniture when he’s ready?
 People often think baby’s are bored when they cry out in frustration but perhaps that’s because they are mentally ready to move up in development and NEED that boredom to drive them to pursue movement.
 That’s where play mats and toys help.
 And yes, you’re baby doesn’t LIKE being on his tummy in the beginning when his neck muscles are underdeveloped… but how else is he going to develop them.
 So lots of short repeated bursts of mat time on his front is the solution.
 And if his tummy is full he won’t want to be on it either, so put a little rolled up towel under his chest when his head gets stronger.
 And play with your baby.

 Now, let’s talk formula.
 Truthfully almost all formula is cow milk based.
 And what they DON’T tell you is all formula also causes micro-bleeds in baby’s intestinal tract which is WHY formula has added iron!
 Without it all formula fed babies would get anemic.
 The “gentle” formula and “sensitive” formula is mostly marketing hype.
 And it might seem to work, but there is NO scientific study that proves it.
 Yes, I’m pretty anti-formula and yes I understand there are some who must have it.
 But there is a lot of information that new parents DON’T get about formula before they give it that they would be shocked to know.
-For instance, Dr. Nils Bergman did a study on the link between formula and obesity. (formula is slow to digest and unnaturally stretches the stomach of a newborn…every feed, 8 times a day, for a year…yes… that will have an impact).
+For instance, cow’s milk attacks the pancreas and the rise in diabetes can be directly tracked to the rise of formula.
+Plus, Dr. Nils Bergman did a study on the link between formula and obesity. (formula is slow to digest and unnaturally stretches the stomach of a newborn…every feed, 8 times a day, for a year…yes… that will have an impact).
 There was also a link between formula and allergies when they realized a newborn’s stomach lining in the first week isn’t fully sealed at birth with micro-holes that formula proteins can slide through into the body triggering early onset allergies.
 And let’s face it, formula is bloody expensive!!!

 Whew!
 O.K…. let’s talk Breastfeeding.
 Just a few tips.
 First off, Mom….breastfeeding is NOT your success or failure…. it is BABY’S!
 Yes, breastfeeding is completely driven by baby in a supply and demand system.
 It is incomprehensibly rare for a mother NOT to be able to produce milk if her baby has a good suck and nursing 8-12 times a day with all the required wet diapers.
 (Note: all newborn diapers are poop diapers…Day 1 = 1 poop diaper, Day 2 = 2 poop diapers, up to Day 7 where you’ll average 7-8 a day.)
 So if it seems you’re having trouble with breastfeeding it is almost always a problem with baby… not with you!
 Tongue and lip tie is the MOST common problem, but sometimes baby is neurologically underdeveloped to handle the complex motions of suckling and swallowing. (bottles take no effort which is why getting a bottle makes going to breastfeeding difficult.)
 The last stage of womb development is neurological and if baby comes out early they are often still developing this and we are needing them to breastfeed.
 (But remember we are trying to avoid formula for the first week to avoid allergies so conundrum!)